sirajul-9/ReionYuga-Py/README.md

 # ReionYuga-Py
-Python Code for simulation of EoR neutral hydrogen density field.
-This branch uses the CFFI library for passing data between C and Python.
-Please see the "ctypes" branch which uses the python standard library module ctypes.

 This repository contains a Python project that integrates and utilizes the C code, ReionYuga.
 The original code is located at https://github.com/rajeshmondal18/ReionYuga.
 The primary purpose of this integration is to leverage the optimized C functions provided by the original codebase within a Python environment, combining the performance benefits of the C code with the flexibility and ease of use of Python.
 The C code uses shared memory parallelization by OpenMP for faster execution.